techfolios/designer-electron/README.md

 How does authentication work with simple-git?

-Forgot to add address in Bio.
+Forgot to add profiles in Bio.

+Add an 'add award' button to awards, instead of empty object.